thingsdb/ThingsDB/gke/README.md

 ### Create a weekly backup schedule

 To create weekly backups we do almost the same as above but change the repeat time to 7 days and we start at `2000-01-02 2:00`.
 This happens to be a sunday so the weekly backups will be made each sunday at 2:00 AM.
 You do not have to worry about having two schedules on sunday since ThingsDB will not run the backups simultaneous thus always keeps at least two nodes available for other work.
 This means that one of the two backups will be created after the other one is finished.
+Instead of 14 files we chose to keep 52 files so we will keep weekly backups for one full year.

 ```bash
 curl --location --request POST 'http://localhost:9210/node/1' \